How to Customize Your Substack Website

 You can get to Substack’s website theme editor two ways:

-In your publication dashboard, scroll down the menu on the left to ‘Creator tools’ and click ‘Branding’; or
+In your publication dashboard, scroll down the menu on the left to ‘Creator tools’ (it’s below ‘Audience’) and click ‘Website editor’; or

-Both paths will take you to a page titled ‘Theme settings’
+Both paths will take you to the website editing page.

 or